 Enjoy a slice of Iceland - sort of

 On those hot, dry Middle Eastern afternoons there's nothing better than cooling off in a pool, and Ras Al Khaimah residents do it at Ice Land.
-One of the region's most popular attractions - for both locals and visitors - this waterpark can be a thoroughly entertaining day out.
+One of the region's most popular attractions, this waterpark is a thoroughly entertaining day out.